Basic Everyday English: Learn to Speak with Confidence

 B: Yes, I live with my mom and dad.

-To learn more themed vocabulary visit the “Start here” article.
+To learn more themed vocabulary visit the “Start here” page.

 Practice Exercises